actionhero/www.actionherojs.com/tutorials/tasks.md

 Note that the `frequency`, `enqueueIn` and `enqueueAt` times are when a task is **allowed** to run, not when it **will** run.
 TaskProcessors will work tasks in a first-in-first-out manner.
 TaskProcessors also `sleep` when there is no work to do, and will take some time (default 5 seconds) to wake up and check for more work to do.

-Remember that each ActionHero server uses one thread and one event loop, so that if you have computationally intensive task (like computing Fibonacci numbers), this **will** block tasks, actions, and clients from working.
+Remember that each Actionhero server uses one thread and one event loop, so that if you have computationally intensive task (like computing Fibonacci numbers), this **will** block tasks, actions, and clients from working.
 However, if your tasks are meant to communicate with external services (reading from a database, sending an email, etc), then these are perfect candidates to be run simultaneously as the single thread can work on other things while waiting for these operations to complete.

-If you are running a single ActionHero server, all tasks will be run locally.
+If you are running a single Actionhero server, all tasks will be run locally.
 As you add more servers, the work will be split evenly across all nodes.
 It is very likely that your job will be run on different nodes each time.